This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 IV. a personal statement which demonstrates their need to undertake travel to Japan and how it is connected to their research.

 b.
-The successful applicant will be awarded the Scholarship by the nomination of the Chair of Department – Japanese Studies.
+The successful applicant will be awarded by the Chair of Japanese Studies.

 d.
 No other amount is payable.